Assistance (play): Scene Two

-It is 11 PM and Nick and Nora are hard at work typing and answering phone calls.
+At 11 PM, Nick and Nora type and answer calls.
 The two assistants discuss how Daniel makes his assistants “borderline suicidal.”
-Thereafter, they receive a call from another assistant, Heather, who is out running errands.
+They then receive a call from assistant Heather, who is out running errands.
 Heather is having trouble ordering books for Daniel and is unsure whether she can take off from work for her uncle's funeral.
-Heather's main concern is that she doesn't want Daniel to think she isn’t “committed enough” and that by giving up the funeral, it would show Daniel that she is fully committed.
-Justin is in Chicago with Daniel and is constantly getting bombarded by his requests.
+Heather does not want Daniel to think that she is not “committed enough” and that by giving up the funeral, it would prove that she is fully committed.
+Justin is in Chicago with Daniel, and requests constantly bombard him.
 Justin threatens to come back, but Nora convinces him to stay because she does not want to have to go with Daniel.
 Heather then comes up with the plan that she will deliver the books to Daniel right before she goes to the funeral.
-Nick follows up by yelling at Nora and saying, “Don’t do HEATHER’S JOB!!
+Nick follows up by yelling at Nora and saying, “Don't do HEATHER'S JOB!!
 Do YOUR job!!”
-Immediately after, Daniel calls asking about the credit card.
-Taking Nick's advice, Nora throws Heather under the bus by stating, “It’s Heather.
-It was her job...It wasn’t me.”
-Heather is immediately fired and Nick tells her it was “because of the funeral.”
+Daniel then calls asking about the credit card.
+Taking Nick's advice, Nora throws Heather under the bus by stating, “It's Heather.
+It was her job...It wasn't me.”
+Heather is fired and Nick tells her that it was “because of the funeral.”
 Nick and Nora proceed into Daniel's office together and close the door.

-Interlude - Heather
+Interlude – Heather

-In the second interlude, Heather calls her mother and waits for a train.
-She has just been fired for Nora's mistake, but believes it is because she is going to her uncle's funeral.
-Daniel does not care about her personal life and has no sensitivity towards Heather.
+Heather calls her mother and waits for a train.
 Heather gets stressed out and reveals that her ultimate goal was to be successful, “BECAUSE I WANTED YOU TO BE PROUD OF ME!
-BECAUSE I WANTED YOU TO SAY AT PARTIES THAT I’M DANIEL WEISENGER’S ASSISTANT AND BE PROUD OF ME!”
+BECAUSE I WANTED YOU TO SAY AT PARTIES THAT I'M DANIEL WEISENGER'S ASSISTANT AND BE PROUD OF ME!”